repobee/repobee/docs/configuration.rst

 .. _oauth:

-REPOMATE_OAUTH Environment Variable
+OAUTH token
 ===================================
-For the tool to work at all, an environment variable called ``REPOMATE_OAUTH`` must contain an OAUTH2 token to whichever GitHub instance you intend to use.
+For repomate to work at all, it needs access to an OAUTH token.
 See the `GitHub OAUTH docs`_ for how to create a token.
-The token should have the ``repo`` and ``admin:org`` scopes.
-Once you have the token, you should set the environment variable.
-In a ``bash`` terminal, this can be done with the command ``export REPOMATE_OAUTH=<YOUR TOKEN>``, where ``<YOUR TOKEN>`` is replaced with the token.
+Make sure that it has the ``repo`` and ``admin:org`` permissions.
+There are two ways to hand the token to repomate:

+1. Put it in the ``REPOMATE_OAUTH`` environment variable.
+   - On a unix system, this is as simple as ``export REPOMATE_OAUTH=<YOUR_TOKEN>``
+2. Put it in the configuration file (see :ref:`config`).

 .. _config:

-Configuration File
+Configuration file
 ==================
-An optional configuration file can be added, which specifies default values for the `--github_base_url`, `--org_name`, `--user` and `--students-list` command line options.
-This is especially useful for teachers who are managing repos for a single course (and, as a consequence, a single organization).
+An optional configuration file can be added, specifying defaults for several of the most frequently used cli options line options.
+This is especially useful for teachers ant TAs who are managing repos for a single course (and, as a consequence, a single organization).

 .. code-block:: bash